 The TacklingPovertyNZ initiative aims to contribute to a national conversation on how to reduce poverty in New Zealand.

-In 2016 we undertook a national tour of six one-day workshops on tackling poverty.
+In 2016 we undertook a tour of six one-day workshops on tackling poverty.
 The results of the tour were presented to the Right Honourable Bill English in his office on Thursday, 3 November 2016.
-Given the urgency, we have sent a proposal to the Prime Minister on demarcation zones.
-A copy can be found on the McGuinness Institute website.
+In response to the meeting, we prepared a proposal on Demarcation zones for public policy innovation for to the Rt Hon Bill English.
+A copy of the proposal can be found on the McGuinness Institute website.

 A discussion paper for each area visited has been published on our website.
-These papers are specific to each community and together, form a series showcasing insights from individuals who have attended a one-day workshop in their local community.
+These papers are specific to each community and together form a series showcasing insights from individuals who attended a one-day workshop in their local community.